 There are many scholarships sponsored by companies, fraternal organizations, churches, professional groups, employment affiliates that may assist you in your education.
 Spend some time researching these and other potential funding sources:

 - College Scholarship Service

 - MO Dept. of Higher Education

 - Scholarship Foundation of St. Louis

 Scholarship America works directly with students, parents, colleges, businesses and communities to help students fulfill their college dreams.
-Since it was founded in 1958, Scholarship America has distributed $4.2 billion to more than 2.5 million students Read for more information.
+Since it was founded in 1958, Scholarship America has distributed $4.2 billion to more than 2.5 million students.
+Learn more about Scholarship America.